-A Culinary Arts degree can lead to employment in the areas of hotel and restaurant management, cruise ships food service, personal chef opportunities and food and beverage operations.
+A Culinary Arts degree can lead to employment in the areas of hotel and restaurant management, cruise ships food service, personal chef opportunities, and food and beverage operations.
 You will find that your career choices are numerous in the culinary field.

 What classes do I have to take?

 A core of Culinary Arts courses and general education courses are required.
 Depending on the track you choose, you may be required to take some business classes.
-You may be required to do a have practicum or co-op experience using skills and principles learned from your training before graduation.
+You may be required to do a practicum or have co-op experience using skills and principles learned from your training before graduation.

 What are my degree, diploma or certificate options?

 - Associate in Applied Science (AAS) Degree in Culinary Arts

 - AAS Degree in Culinary Arts - Food and Beverage Management Track

 - AAS Degree in Culinary Arts - Catering and Personal Chef Track

 - Food and Beverage Management Diploma